Only 10% of our local oyster shells get recycled back into our waterways

 So, you’re interested in harvesting your own oysters?
 Think they taste better knowing you, individually, hand-selected your own clusters?
 I don’t blame you.
 Here are a few key rules to know before you go!

 - Check the SCDNR AND SCDHEC shellfish maps to ensure you are harvesting in a non-polluted, open waters

 - Buy a saltwater fishing license – Money from these licenses goes back into restoring and conserving our marine resources.

-- Cull in place – Bring the proper equipment to break off any dead shells and smaller oysters from your clusters.
+- Cull in place – Bring the proper equipment to break off any dead shells and smaller oysters from your clusters keeping only the larger oysters.
 They will provide habitat for future oysters to grow.

-- Know your limits – Two bushels of oysters in one day, limited to two calendar days per seven-day period.
+- Know your limits – Two bushels of oysters per person per day, limited to two calendar days per seven-day period.
 One bushel is equal to 8 gallons.
 There is a maximum possession of three personal limits per boat or vehicle.

 Doing your part – Recycling Your Oyster Shell

 You’re done with your backyard oyster roast, and you’ve heard about the importance of the shell going back into our waterways to create habitat for future oysters to grow.
 So, you’re going to go to your closest waterway and dump the shell yourself, right?
 Wrong!
 This is illegal and can harm local oysters by spreading diseases.